I am a:

 Strategist for the California Funders for Boys and Men of Color; Equal Voice for America’s Families campaign

 Retreat designer, facilitator, and racial equity trainer for the Association of Black Foundation Executives and many other foundations and nonprofits.

-Over the past two years Greg has worked as the lead facilitator of the African American Response Circle Fund (the AARC Fund), which was established by the Brotherhood of Elders Network in partnership with the East Bay Community Foundation.
+Greg has been the lead facilitator of the African American Response Circle Fund (the AARC Fund), established by the Brotherhood of Elders Network in partnership with the East Bay Community Foundation.
 The AARC Fund was created as a response to the public health and economic crisis due to the Covid-19 pandemic and its impact on African Americans of Alameda County, a community that was among those hit the hardest during the pandemic.
-Established in April 2020, the fund has raised a total of $1.1 million for local non-profit organizations that serve African American communities.
+So far, the fund has raised over $1.1 million for local non-profit organizations that serve African American communities.